For you, the advanced learner, with the world at your fingertips, here’s an idea to shake up your routine: stand-up comedy.

 Comedian, actress, and writer, Florence Foresti is another one to add to your list.
 She made it in 1998 thanks to her appearance as part of the all-woman trio Les Taupes Models (a play on words meaning ‘The Model Moles’).
 In 2001, she created her first one-woman show Manquerait plus qu’elle soit drôle.
 We strongly recommend you watch her best-selling shows, Mother F***** and Madame Foresti.
 She also hosted the 41st César Awards, recording a memorable performance.
 Foresti’s comedy largely centers around everyday life, which is great if you’re looking to improve your pronunciation and your oral skills.

 Raymond Devos (1922 – 2006)

 Raymond Devos is known for his clever wordplay and his absurd sense of humor.
 Half French and half Belgian, he has had a major influence on French humor and French culture as a whole.
-With a background including miming, burlesque shows and clowns, his sketches often follow the same blueprint – he chooses a word, then juggles in every possible way.
-His onstage persona is a bit clownish, and so Devos often dressed like one (blue suit, bowtie, and suspenders).
+With a background including miming, burlesque shows and clowns, his sketches often follow the same blueprint – he chooses a word, then juggles it in every possible way.
+His onstage persona is a bit clownish, and so Devos often dressed like one (blue suit, bow tie, and suspenders).
 His career lasted nearly 50 years and his legacy is unquestionable – he is among the most respected comedians in the Francophone world.
-Raymond’s impeccable French is ideal for those of you who wish to improve on your oral skills and learn new vocabulary.
+Raymond’s impeccable French is ideal for those of you who wish to improve your oral skills and learn new vocabulary.
 “Parler pour ne rien dire” is a two-minute masterpiece that will leave you reeling.